 Does insurance cover the cost of a breast pump?Because insurance plans differ, we recommend you discuss your coverage for a breast pump with your insurance provider.
 Most insurance companies do not cover the rental cost or purchase of a breast pump.
 The Internal Revenue Service (IRS) has implemented a ruling that breast pumps and breast feeding supplies are recognizable as medical expenses worthy of reimbursement through Flexible Spending Accounts (FSA).

 How much support will I have for lactation?At the Birth Center, all of our staff nurses are trained in lactation.
-We also have on staff three international board-certified lactation consultants, and five certified lactation consultants.
-As a team, we assist with feedings and monitoring of each infant's progress.
+We also have on staff three international board-certified lactation consultants.
+As a team, we assist with feedings and monitoring of each infant's progress and provide you with breast feeding support.

 For more information, we strongly encourage you to attend a breast feeding class.
 Classes are available only for patients of the Froedtert & The Medical College of Wisconsin Birth Center.
 For more information about our breast feeding or other childbirth classes, please call 414-805-3666 or 800-272-3666.